 McMurtry was later awarded a Walter Stegner creative writing fellowship at Stanford University, where he studied fiction under Malcolm Coley and Frank O’Connor.
 During this time McMurtry also became a rare-book scout, which only increased his love of book collecting.

 In 1962, McMurtry’s only son James was born in Fort Worth where his father was teaching at Texas Christian University.
 The following year McMurtry returned to Rice to teach English and Creative Writing until 1964.
 He taught at Rice again from 1965 to 1969 but took a break to focus on fiction writing in 1964 after winning the Guggenheim Fellowship.
 In 1966, McMurtry’s marriage to Josephine Ballard ended after which he began raising his son James alone.

-In 1969, McMurtry left Texas to take a teaching position at George Mason University in Fairfax, Virginia after which he moved to Washington D.C. in 1970 where he taught at American University and opened his first rare book shop, Booked Up.
-He later added Booked Up locations in Archer City, Texas and Tucson, Arizona.
-He continued to write novels into the 1970s including Terms of Endearment, which was adapted as a successful academy award-winning screenplay in 1983.
+In 1969, McMurtry left Texas to take a teaching position at George Mason University in Fairfax, Virginia after which he moved to Washington D.C. in 1970 where he taught at American University and opened his first rare book shop, Booked Up, Inc. He later added Booked Up locations in Archer City, Texas and Tucson, Arizona.
+He continued to write novels into the 1970s including Terms of Endearment, which was adapted as a successful Academy Award-winning screenplay in 1983.